foremind/Dell-Inspiron-7490-OpenCore/README.md

 I will upload my config.plist and OpenCore directories soon.
 I hope other 7490 owners can help me get the rest of the features working.

-Btw, installing Ubuntu is a lot easier (once the BIOS is in AHCI mode) and the system works 100%.
+Btw, installing Ubuntu is a lot easier (once the BIOS is in AHCI mode) and the system works well except the fan comes on quite often.